 The counting game FizzBuzz has become a popular interview challenge for programming jobs.
 An interviewee should be able to prove basic competency by whipping up a functioning version in a minute or two.
 The rules are as follows:

-Output a set of numbers (say, 1-15), but whenever a number is divisible by 3, you output “Fizz” instead.
-If it’s divisible by 5, you output “Buzz” instead.
-If it’s divisible by 3 and 5, you output “FizzBuzz” instead.
+Output a set of numbers (say, 1-15).
+Whenever a number is a multiple of 3, you output “Fizz” instead.
+If it’s a multiple of 5, you output “Buzz” instead.
+If it’s a multiple of both 3 and 5, you output “FizzBuzz” instead.

 While it’s true that a rough-and-ready script-style version can be hacked together in a minute, it’s possible to learn a surprising amount of the Ruby language, best practices and toolsets merely by applying some creativity.
 Thus, “7 Degrees of FizzBuzz”.